 As a State Team, we will:

-- Engage in professional development about racism, bias, and white fragility in order to build greater awareness, sensitivity, and opportunities for reflection;
+- Engage in professional development about racism, bias, privilege, and white supremacy culture in order to build greater awareness, sensitivity, and opportunities for reflection;

 - Listen and learn from the educational experiences of Black, Indigenous, and other People of Color;